 - Instructions for and format of the exam and approved aids (calculator, dictionary, notes, etc.)

 - How the proctor can contact the instructor with a student question during the exam

-* Accommodations for final exams must be scheduled by ten business days before the last day of classes, and all exam conflicts must be worked out by then.
-Please double-check the final exam schedule here before posting the date and time, as incorrect information can cause major problems in scheduling accommodations for final exams.
+* Accommodations for final exams must be scheduled by twelve (12) business days before the last day of classes, and all exam conflicts must be worked out by then.
+Please double-check the KU final exam schedule before posting the date and time.
+Our office adheres strictly to the registrar-scheduled start times, and incorrect information can cause major problems in scheduling accommodations for final exams.

-- Students will be supervised at all times by SAS Staff.
-Faculty-provided instructions will be adhered to closely and time limits will be strictly enforced.
+- Students will be supervised by SAC Staff.
+Faculty-provided instructions will be closely adhered to and time limits strictly enforced.

-- It is the instructor’s responsibility to communicate to SAS any changes or corrections made to the exam after the beginning of the regularly scheduled exam.
+- It is the instructor’s responsibility to communicate to the SAC any changes or corrections made to the exam after the beginning of the regularly scheduled exam.